horos22b/sherlock-claude/README.md

 ## Why make a Bot to solve them.

-One of the things that distinguish Detective games from other intelligence puzzles is they are mostly framed as puzzles in the *human* world, as opposed to the *physical* world.
+One of the things that distinguish Detective games from other intelligence puzzles is they are mostly framed as puzzles in the *human* world, as opposed to the *mathematical* or *logical* world.
 So factors like deception, human nature and its failings, theory of mind, creativity, evaluation of empirical evidence against competing theories, and many other facets of human intelligence that are typically not tested in other automated chatbot tests are readily tested here.

 Furthermore, the tests can be done in measurable way.
 There *is* a solution so you can gauge the performance of a chatbot on that solution against known answers and get a numerical score.